Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 We now derive the Bayes-optimal policy.
 Its structure reveals two properties: the choice of advice is inherently coupled to the choice of expert, and deferral with advice is more powerful than standard Learning-to-Defer.

 \paragraph{The Bayes-optimal policy.} In Section~\ref{sec:advice} we argued that the value of advice is expert-dependent, and the policy of Definition~\ref{def:true_loss} reflects this by conditioning the query $q(x, j)$ on the expert.
-We now show that minimizing the conditional risk of Definition~\ref{def:true_loss} recovers the desired policy.
+We now show that minimizing the expected loss of Definition~\ref{def:true_loss} recovers the desired policy.
 To determine which expert is best, the system must first evaluate each expert at its best-advised cost---this requires solving the advice selection problem for every expert independently.
 The optimal query \emph{necessarily} depends on the expert, since the best advice for expert $j$ is generally different from the best advice for expert~$j'$.
-The router then compares experts on their optimally-advised costs rather than their unaided ones. \begin{restatable}[Bayes-optimal deferral-advice policy]{lemma}{bayeslemma} For $\mathbb{P}_X$-a.e.\ $x$, the policy $(r^\star, q^\star)$ that minimizes $\mathbb{E}[\ell_{\mathrm{def\text{-}adv}}(r, q;\, X, A, Y, \mathbf{e})]$ over all measurable policies satisfies: \begin{enumerate}[leftmargin=2em, topsep=4pt, itemsep=3pt] \item \emph{The Bayes query selects the best advice for each expert:}
+The router then compares experts on their optimally-advised costs rather than their unaided ones. \begin{restatable}[Bayes-optimal deferral-advice policy]{lemma}{bayeslemma} There exists a measurable Bayes-optimal policy $(r^\star, q^\star)$ that minimizes $\mathbb{E}[\ell_{\mathrm{def\text{-}adv}}(r, q;\, X, A, Y, \mathbf{e})]$ over all measurable policies and, for $\mathbb{P}_X$-a.e.\ $x$, can be chosen by smallest-index tie-breaking as follows: \begin{enumerate}[leftmargin=2em, topsep=4pt, itemsep=3pt] \item \emph{The Bayes query selects the best advice for each expert:}

 \item \emph{The Bayes router selects the best optimally-advised expert:}